-(d) Data and information designated by the Contractor as Confidential Information at the time it was disclosed to the Authority, provided that, subject to paragraph 5 below, such designation is deemed to be well founded by the in accordance with the applicable Standard on the basis that there would be substantial risk of serious or unfair economic prejudice if the data and information were to be released; and
+(d) Data and information designated by the Contractor as Confidential Information at the time it was disclosed to the Authority, provided that, subject to paragraph 5 below, such designation is deemed to be well founded by the Legal and Technical Commission in accordance with the applicable Standard on the basis that there would be substantial risk of serious or unfair economic prejudice if the data and information were to be released.

-(e) Documents exempt from disclosure due to attorney-client privilege.

 3. “Confidential Information” does not mean or include data and information that:

-(f) Relate to the Protection and preservation of the Marine Environment, provided that[unless] the Secretary-General may agree that such information is regarded as Confidential Information for a reasonable period where there are bona fide academic reasons for delaying its release;

 Please indicate the rationale for the proposal.
 [150-word limit]